Wind turbine design: Blade count

 The number of blades is selected for aerodynamic efficiency, component costs, and system reliability.
 Noise emissions are affected by the location of the blades upwind or downwind of the tower and the rotor speed.
 Given that the noise emissions from the blades' trailing edges and tips vary by the 5th power of blade speed, a small increase in tip speed dramatically increases noise.

 Wind turbines almost universally use either two or three blades.
 However, patents present designs with additional blades, such as Chan Shin's multi-unit rotor blade system.
 Aerodynamic efficiency increases with number of blades but with diminishing return.
 Increasing from one to two yields a six percent increase, while going from two to three yields an additional three percent.
 Further increasing the blade count yields minimal improvements and sacrifices too much in blade stiffness as the blades become thinner.

 Theoretically, an infinite number of blades of zero width is the most efficient, operating at a high value of the tip speed ratio, but this is not practical.

 Component costs affected by blade count are primarily for materials and manufacturing of the turbine rotor and drive train.
 Generally, the lower the number of blades, the lower the material and manufacturing costs.
 In addition, fewer blades allow higher rotational speed.
 Blade stiffness requirements to avoid tower interference limit blade thickness, but only when the blades are upwind of the tower; deflection in a downwind machine increases tower clearance.
 Fewer blades with higher rotational speeds reduce peak torque in the drive train, resulting in lower gearbox and generator costs.

 System reliability is affected by blade count primarily through the dynamic loading of the rotor into the drive train and tower systems.
 While aligning the wind turbine to changes in wind direction (yawing), each blade experiences a cyclic load at its root end depending on blade position.
 However, these cyclic loads when combined at the drive train shaft are symmetrically balanced for three blades, yielding smoother operation during yaw.
 One or two blade turbines can use a pivoting teetered hub to nearly eliminate the cyclic loads into the drive shaft and system during yawing.
 In 2012, a Chinese 3.6 MW two-blade turbine was tested in Denmark.

-Aesthetics are a factor in that the three-bladed rotor rates more pleasing to look at than a one- or two-bladed rotor.